-STILL KICKIN HERO OCTOBER 2017
+STILL KICKIN HERO NOVEMBER 2017

 EVERY MONTH, OUR PROCEEDS SUPPORT A NEW PERSON OR ORGANIZATION WHO DEFINES WHAT IT MEANS TO BE STILL KICKIN.

 Kathy Regan knew something was wrong with her.
 She’d recently given birth to her fifth child, and she felt “off.”

 (Because we know you wanna say it, we’ll say it for you: Um, of COURSE she felt “off.”
 Four kids plus a newborn!
 We’re exhausted just reading about it.)

 Kathy had dealt with preeclampsia during her last two pregnancies, which meant her doctors had been watching her like a hawk for months on end.
 “I was always getting bloodwork and tests,” Kathy says.
 “Scans, ultrasounds.
 Nothing ever came up.”

 So this Michigan mama went home without an explanation.
 She started a new job and began taking better care of herself -- eating healthy foods, getting more exercise and sleeping as much as humanly possible when there are five kids running around.

 That’s when things got strange.
 Kathy was losing weight and getting fit, but her stomach was growing bigger.
 And she sure as hell wasn’t pregnant again.
 That ship had sailed.

 After a host of doctor visits and referrals and unanswered questions (during which one ER doctor told Kathy she was probably going to die yet couldn’t explain what was wrong with her -- talk about some fantastic bedside manner) Kathy was slated for exploratory surgery.

 That surgery was supposed to last just two hours.
 Instead, it took eight.